-That’s why we’re working to build a movement of individuals, communities, public sector organisations, businesses and decision makers who come together to take action on climate change.
+That’s why we’re growing a movement of individuals, communities, public sector organisations, businesses, academics and decision makers who come together to take action on the biggest challenges facing the city.

-Climate Action Leeds is hoping to build this movement and help it gain momentum by several different means.
+Climate Action Leeds is building this movement and helping it gain momentum by several different means...

 As well as hubs based in different community settings, our programme of work involves setting up a hub in Leeds city centre - known as Imagine Leeds: the climate action hub.